Skip to content

 • Very large or heavily customized nuget.config files may show limited round-trip fidelity for uncommon XML structures.

-Because this is a custom editor, if it is set as default, when viewing a diff it will render both editor views and you won't be able to see the actual diff.
-You'll want to switch to the Text Editor to see it.
-This is a known limitation of the VS Code custom editor extensbility points microsoft/vscode#138525 right now.
+Because this is a custom editor, if it is set as the default editor VS Code will render both editor views when showing file diffs, and you won't see the raw text diff.
+Switch to the Text Editor to view raw diffs.
+This is a known limitation of VS Code custom editor extensibility points: microsoft/vscode#138525.

 "workbench.editorAssociations": {